 Sometimes, all that you need to move to the next level of your life is a helping hand.
 Whether you plan to buy a new car, acquire another property, or get fast cash for a holiday to a tropical destination, a personal loan can help you get there faster.
 However, which loan is the best option for you?
-Is taking a loan a good idea?
-To help you answer these questions and others, here is our complete guide about personal loans in Singapore.
+Is taking a personal loan in Singapore a good idea?
+What is the personal loan interest rate in Singapore?
+To help you answer these questions and others, here is our complete guide on personal loans in Singapore.

 What are Personal Loans?

-This is financing extended by a bank or lender, allowing the borrower to use the funds for different personal purposes.
-The loan is issued by the lender as a lump sum, and the interest starts to accrue from the moment the money is deposited in a borrower’s account.
+Personal loans are financing extended by a bank or financial institution, allowing the borrower to use the funds for different personal purposes.
+The loan is issued by the bank as a lump sum, and the interest starts to accrue from the moment the money is deposited in a borrower’s account.

 Where can You Get Personal Loans in Singapore?

-At times, moneylenders can be more flexible on the parameters they use to gauge an applicant's creditworthiness and even approve loans where banks would have declined.
-So, if your application for a personal loan in a bank was rejected, it might be a good idea to check with the moneylenders.
-Make sure to only engage with licensed moneylenders that are allowed to operate in accordance with Ministry of Law’s (MoL) restrictions.
+Financial institutions support their clients with personal loans, credit cards, revolving credit, and at times auto loans.
+Before approving loans, financial institutions carry out thorough checkups on the borrower’s creditworthiness.
+They also stand out because of their competitive personal loan interest rates.
+At times, Singaporean financial institutions can be more flexible on the parameters they use to gauge an applicant's creditworthiness and even approve personal loans where banks would have declined.
+So, if your application for a personal loan in a bank was rejected, it might be a good idea to check with the financial institution.
+Make sure to only engage with financial institutions that are allowed to operate in accordance with the Ministry of Law’s (MoL) restrictions.

-Online-based lenders are lenders who mainly focus on utilising the internet and technical innovation to provide a faster and more convenient way for consumers to get a loan.
-These lenders provide flat-rate quotations and are normally faster when it comes to loan approval rates.
-The growing competition in the personal loans market has made online lenders craft more effective methods of winning clients.
-For example, using online-based lenders can come with added benefits, such as zero fees and flexible disbursement.
+Online-based financial institutions are mainly focusing on utilising the internet and technical innovation to provide a faster and more convenient way for consumers to get a personal loan.
+They leverage technology to make it easy for more people to access loans.
+These financial institutions provide flat-rate quotations and are normally faster when it comes to loan approval rates.
+The growing competition in the Singaporean personal loans market has made online financial institutions craft more effective methods of winning clients.
+For example, using online-based financial institutions can come with added benefits, such as zero fees and flexible disbursement.

 Peer-to-Peer Lending (P2P)

-Peer-to-peer lending is a new financing model that allows people to borrow money through web-based platforms without using a registered intermediate financial institution.
+Peer-to-peer lending is a new financing model that allows people to get a personal loan in Singapore through web-based platforms without using a registered intermediate financial institution.
 The primary goal of the P2P model is cutting out the middleman from the lending system, meaning that the cost of personal loans is pretty low.

 9 Benefits of Using a Personal Loan in Singapore